tlswg/tls13-spec/draft-ietf-tls-tls13.md

 share of the parameters for key agreement for some set of expected server parameters (DHE/ECDHE groups, etc.).

-The server responds to the ClientHello with a ServerHello message, or else a fatal error will occur and the connection will fail.
+If the client has provided a ClientKeyShare with an appropriate set of keying material, the server responds to the ClientHello a ServerHello message.
 The ServerHello contains the server's nonce (ServerHello.random), the server's choice of the Protocol Version, Session ID and Cipher Suite, and the server's response to the extensions the client offered.

-If the client has provided a ClientKeyShare with an appropriate set of keying material, the server can then generate its own keying material share and send a ServerKeyShare message which contains its share of the parameters for the key agreement.
+The server can then generate its own keying material share and send a ServerKeyShare message which contains its share of the parameters for the key agreement.
 The server can now compute the shared secret.
 At this point, a ChangeCipherSpec message is sent by the server, and the server copies the pending Cipher Spec into the current Cipher Spec.
 The remainder of the server's handshake messages will be encrypted under that Cipher Spec.

 Following these messages, the server will send an EncryptedExtensions message which contains a response to any client's extensions which are